 Boys & Girls Club of Eastern Shoshone

-WarLance FosterWarLance Foster is an enrolled member of the Navajo Nation from Fort Defiance, Arizona.
+Warlance FosterWarLance Foster is an enrolled member of the Navajo Nation from Fort Defiance, Arizona.
 Prior to becoming a Director of Organizational Development for BGCA Native Services, he served as CEO of the Native American Basketball Association (ABA) for five years, where he grew the company by developing the organizational strategy and structure to incorporate more Tribes and increase sponsorship.
 WarLance has additional experience as an Athletic Director at Window Rock High School and Dine College, where he was responsible for managing and operating the athletic department, coaching staff, and player eligibility.

 He currently holds a Bachelor Degree in Sociology from Western State College of Colorado and a Master’s Degree in Business Administration from the University of Phoenix.
 WarLance is currently working towards his Doctoral Degree in Organizational Leadership from Grand Canyon University and will utilize his education to help improve the services provided within Indian Country.